Check out Australia Zoo’s Dingoes!

 Here at Australia Zoo our gorgeous dingoes can be spotted exploring their home and enjoying their daily walks.
 Did you know that dingoes are in the canine family, but aren’t actually dogs and are by nature, very shy and timid?
 Unlike wild dogs, they do not hunt in packs or bark; instead they howl – just like a wolf!

 Dingoes have been on mainland Australia for over 4,000 years – crikey!
 They were introduced by Indonesian seafarers and have since played an important role in the culture of Australia’s First Nations people.
-Standing between 52 and 60 centimetres tall and weighing on average between 12 and 24 kilograms, the dingo is very intelligent and resourceful, therefore adapting to live in a variety of environments.
+Standing up to 60 centimetres (2 feet) tall and weighing between 12 to 24 kilograms (26 to 52 pounds), the dingo is very intelligent and resourceful, therefore adapting to live in a variety of environments.
 They can be found throughout alpine ranges, coastal terrain and even in the blistering desert.

 Unfortunately, due to their compatibility to breed with wild dogs, the population of wild, purebred dingoes is unknown and possibly extinct on mainland Australia.
 The only place purebreds may be spotted is on Fraser Island, an island off the coast of Queensland.